About the Authors

 The Art and Science of Low Carbohydrate Living is one of the most comprehensive and science-based guides around on the Ketogenic Diet.
 Written by a dietary scientist and a physician, Dr Jeff Volek and Dr Steve Phinney have been immersed in the ketogenic field for over 30 years and use peer-reviewed medical research to support the use of the ketogenic diet.
 For those unfamiliar with peer-reviewed research, it is the gold standard of research in which it not only meets strict guidelines but also has been submitted to a panel of peers (experts in a specific field) to review and validate.
 The authors then utilize this peer-reviewed research to present sound explanations for the metabolic processes and changes one goes through when converting from the “sugar burner” to “fat burner” way of eating.

-For a reader that is thinking about beginning the ketogenic diet or even a “keto veteran”, this book is a must-have.
-The authors explain the nuisances of cholesterol and the diet’s effects on each kind, to breaking down some of the “keto flu” symptoms and how to combat them.
 The authors start by introducing you to the problem of “carbohydrate intolerance” that needs to be treated with a restriction of carbohydrates (they put it a lot nicer then “you eat way too many carbs and now you can’t fit in your pants”).
 This is as much a practical guide to ketosis as it is a scholarly review of the available data surrounding the ketogenic diet and the benefits and uses of the diet in a therapeutic/medical situation.
 Many myths that the public has come to accept as facts are eloquently “busted” in a way that is both supported with peer review scientific studies and statistics as well as easy to understand explanations of these studies.
 Some of these myths are:

 - Low carb diets will only produce water weight loss.